muhammadtalhaamin/flashcardtesting/README.md

-## FlashCardGPT
+# FlashCardGPT

-An AI-powered application that creates customized flashcards based on any uploaded text file, making studying easier and more effective.
+An AI tool that helps you revise concepts through flash cards.

 ## Table of Contents